ETMC-Exponenta/ToolboxExtender/README.md

 - 'storage' - ToolboxExtender, ToolboxStorage classes
 - 'updater' - ToolboxExtender, ToolboxUpdater classes

-Initialized classes will have names depended on the project name, i.e.: ProjectNameExtender, ProjectNameDev, etc.
+Initialized classes will have names depended on the project name, i.e.: *ProjectNameExtender*, *ProjectNameDev*, etc.

-4. Also files will be generated in project directory: ToolboxConfig.xml with project and Extender info, dev_on.m script to activate developer tools (optionally).
-Do not delete ToolboxConfig.xml!
+4. Also files will be generated in project directory: **ToolboxConfig.xml** with project and Extender info, **dev_on.m** script to activate developer tools (optionally). **Do not delete ToolboxConfig.xml**!

-5. Manually add ...Dev.m class and dev_on.m script to excluded files of your project
+5. Manually add *...Dev.m* class and *dev_on.m* script to excluded files of your project

 ## How to update installed Toolbox Extender